Bayesian Model Averaging with Exponentiated Least Square Loss: Experiments

-Notice that, for all $j$, $\|\bff_j-\bfY\|_2^2$ are roughly equal to each other under this scenario.
-In other words, EWMA estimator becomes the average of all candidates while the GMA-BMAX estimator is still a weighed average of all basis, and the weights are adjusted by the extra term $\|\bfpsi_{X}(\omega^2,\nu)-\bff_j\|_2^2$.
-Therefore, we would hope GMA-BMAX has smaller variances than EWMA.
+where $\bfpsi_{X}(\omega^2,\nu)=\kf_{\bflambda}$ with $\bflambda\in\Lambda^M$.
+Note that for all $j$, $\|\bff_j-\bfY\|_2^2$ are roughly equal to each other under this scenario.
+That is, the EWMA estimator becomes the average of all candidates.
+However, the GMA-BMAX, GD-BMAX and GD-MH-BMAX estimators are still weighed averages of all bases, and the weights are adjusted by the extra term $\|\bfpsi_{X}(\omega^2,\nu)-\bff_j\|_2^2$.
+Therefore, we would hope GMA-BMAX, GD-BMAX and GD-MH-BMAX have smaller variances than EWMA.

-Figure~\ref{fig:exp2} compares the performance of GMA-BMAX, GMA-0 and EWMA. (a), (b) and (c) summarize the histograms of regrets, and the corresponding cumulative frequencies are represented in Table~\ref{table:exp2-2}.
-Obviously, GMA-BMAX has the most concentrated result which is because GMA-BMAX is optimal both in expectation and in deviation while EWMA is optimal only in expectation. (d) illustrates the convergence of GMA-BMAX and GMA-0.
-Both methods converge within a few iterations, and GMA-BMAX achieves lower regret than GMA-0 when basis functions are clustered.
+Figure~\ref{fig:exp2} compares the regrets of GMA-BMAX, GD-BMAX, GD-MH-BMAX, GMA-0 and EWMA. (a-e) summarize the histograms of the regrets, and the corresponding cumulative frequencies are represented in Table~\ref{table:exp2-2}.
+GMA-BMAX, GD-BMAX and GD-MH-BMAX have the most concentrated distributions, because they are optimal both in expectation and in deviation. (f) illustrates the convergence of GMA-BMAX, GD-BMAX, GD-MH-BMAX and GMA-0.
+All these methods converge within a few iterations.
+As expected, GMA-BMAX, GD-BMAX and GD-MH-BMAX achieve lower regret than GMA-0 when the basis functions are correlated.